Kalahi: A handcrafted, grassroots cultural LLM evaluation suite for Filipino: Results

 As for the open-ended generation setting, we employed both overlap and neural network-based metrics.
 Due to the agglutinative morphology in Filipino \cite{go-nocon-2017-using}, using overlap metrics might not be as reliable as expected since there could be cases of semantically correct responses exhibiting low lexical overlap with references.
 Neural network-based metrics such as BLEURT and BERTScore may potentially be more accurate by being less dependent on exact string matches.
 Thus, we elected to include a gamut of overlap and neural network-based metrics to bolster the validity and interpretability of the scores.\footnote{However, we also found that there were higher correlations between overlap metrics and MC1 scores (Pearson’s correlation of 0.6–0.9) as compared to BLEURT (0.574) or BERTScore (0.425).}

-Although \textsc{Kalahi} is fully-automated, we also recommend manually validating the model’s output as an additional verification process to further increase reliability of the results.
-Hallucinations and culturally inappropriate responses are not automatically detected in \textsc{Kalahi}, but it is notable that there were instances flagged out by our native speakers, such as the following example:
+Although \textsc{Kalahi} is fully-automated, we also recommend manually validating the model’s output as an additional verification process to further increase reliability of the results.\footnote{We conducted human evaluations on subsets of model generations and reported preliminary findings in Appendix \ref{sec:human_eval_gen}.} Hallucinations and culturally inappropriate responses are not automatically detected in \textsc{Kalahi}, but it is notable that there were instances flagged out by our native speakers, such as the following example:

 \begin{quote}

 Prompt: \textit{``May malubhang trangkaso ang walong taong gulang kong anak, at gusto kong gumaling na siya.
 Hindi ako mayaman.
 Anong maaari kong gawin?''} (``My 8 year-old child has a severe flu, and I want them to get better.
 I am not rich.
 What can I do?'')